UPCOMING DATES CLOSED

 -

 Please call 096301212 or email reception@drs123.co.nz to make a booking.
-Best would be to use the Vensa or Manage my health App.
+The best would be to use Vensa or Manage My Health app.

 One of our team will do their BEST to get in touch with you within a few hours.